-Julie Lindahl is a multi-national author, educator and activist living in Sweden.
+Julie Lindahl is a critically acclaimed multi-national author and activist living in Sweden.

 She has worked hands-on to strengthen democracy and human rights as an activist in local communities in Sweden, and as an educator in schools and other academic institutions in Europe and the US.
 She often collaborates closely wth Holocaust survivors and their descendants, frequently as a partner in public conversations.

 Through her non-profit organization, Stories for Society, which she founded in 2010 to renew the art of storytelling for social transformation, she has worked in Sweden, Bosnia-Herzegovina and the US supporting children and adolescents to explore complex social issues.
 Stories for Society has often worked with questions underlying the strengthening of democracy and human rights, as well as skills that strengthen trust and empathy.

 Her previous books and columns focused on Nordic/Swedish culture and the home she found living with her family on a small Swedish island.

-Julie holds a B.A. in English Literature from Wellesley College, Massachusetts, USA with a thesis on Shakespeare's tragic heroes.
+Julie holds a B.A.
+Magna cum Laude in English Literature from Wellesley College, Massachusetts, USA with a thesis on Shakespeare's tragic heroes.
 Her M.Phil. in International Relations from Oxford University focused on German-Polish relations in the 20th century.
 She was a Fulbright Scholar in Frankfurt, Germany.
-Raised in ten countries on three continents, she has worked globally as a consultant in the developing world.
+Raised in ten countries on three continents, she worked globally as a consultant in the developing world.